 - Your Android device is not in Power Savings Mode.
 This mode frequently causes the device to disable Bluetooth in order to save power.

-- Turn off Bluetooth and then turn it back on.
+- If a sync didn't happen, try turning off Bluetooth and turning it back on.
+Try syncing again.

-- Reboot your Android device and then reopen the Fitbit app.
+- If a sync didn't occur, try rebooting your Android device and then reopen the Fitbit app.